ChemiKyle/redcap_user_profile/README.md

 - An API to assist developers in accessing user profiles information

 ## How does it work?
-This module assigns to a REDCap project the role of representing and storing user profile entities as data entry records.
+This module uses a REDCap project to manage and store additional user attributes as data entry records.

 ## Prerequisites
 - [REDCap Modules](https://github.com/vanderbilt/redcap-external-modules)